bilalwaleed/ImageClassification/README.md

 Please do not rerun as this will yield error because the datasets have not been included.
 This also serves as the main report with the pdf as a backup

-The notebooks were run in the intro-ml environment.
+The notebooks were run in the intro-ml environment which is provided as 'intro-ml-env.yml'.

 Please install openCV as well using the 'pip install opencv-python' command

 Test Images: